ishratumar/javascript30days-challenge/README.md

   # JavaScript 30-Day 11
   ## Custom Video Player
   ### ✍️My learnings from this project:
-  - learnet some useful tips on customizing HTML5 video player controls.
+  - learnt some useful tips on customizing HTML5 video player controls.
     - Used ```togglePlay``` to play and pause the video.
     - Added ```click``` event.
     - Used event listners ```mousemove```,```mouseup```.